 Equality & Diversity

 9 Park Place is fully committed to equity of opportunity.
-For more information please see our Chambers Equality and Diversity Policy: Equality and Diversity Policy
+For more information please see our Chambers Equality and Diversity Policy: Equality and Diversity Policy.

 Chambers has conducted a survey in accordance with the Bar Standards Board Code of Conduct, in order to collect and publish equality and diversity data.
 BSB rules aim to provide transparency in recruitment and to encourage diversity in the profession.

+The survey was conducted anonymously and participation was voluntary, as required by the BSB rules.
 Total numbers may differ from category to category because a response to each question was voluntary.
 Data is not published where its publication might reasonably lead to the identification of individuals without their consent.

 9 Park Place is committed to ensuring that everyone is accorded equal dignity and respect and is judged on merit alone, free from random judgments based on discrimination, prejudice or assumptions about collective characteristics.